 How to Pair the Right Beer with the Right Foodjennifer@bigplatesupply.com

-Never has there been a better time to enjoy pairing beer with food, because never has the beer scene been more exciting!
+Never has there been a better time to enjoy beer and food pairings, because never has the beer scene been more exciting!
 With the greater variety of beer styles available and the diversities within each style being widely available, your beer pairings can be more sophisticated than ever.

-This article will help you learn the basics of pairing beer with food, but there are some special considerations we need to cover first.
+This article will help you learn the basics of beer and food pairings, but there are some special considerations we need to cover first.

 1) The taster’s frame of mind is more important than you might imagine.
 Someone on vacation and relaxed will probably enjoy their beer and food much more than someone stressed after a hard day at work.
 Your mood, your environment, who you’re with, and other factors all influence the way a beer tastes.